 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue or reduction of expense) until that time.
-The Health Services reports deferred inflows of resources associated with pension benefits.
-This inflow arises only under the full accrual basis of accounting and, accordingly, is reported only in the statement of net position.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) that will not be recognized as an inflow of resources (revenue) until that time.
+The General Fund reports unavailable revenue from grant receivables.
+Unavailable revenue arises only under the modified accrual basis of accounting and, accordingly, is reported only in the General Fund balance sheet.
+This unavailable revenue amount is deferred and recognized as an inflow of resources in the period that the amount becomes available.
+The Health Services also reports deferred inflows of resources associated with pension and other postemployment benefits (OPEB).
+These inflows arise only under the full accrual basis of accounting and, accordingly, are reported only in the statement of net position.

-D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued)
+D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity